Dark energy-dark matter interactions as a solution to the $S_8$ tension: Conclusions

+In this manuscript we have considered a cosmological model allowing for DE-DM interactions (with coupling function proportional to the DE energy density), where the energy density flows from the DE to the DM (i.e., the coupling parameter is assumed to be positive).
+This scenario has been largely studied in the literature in relation to the Hubble tension, but never as a solution to the $\sigma_8$ tension.
+Nevertheless, as we explain in the text, this interacting model is in principle able to delay the time of matter-radiation equality by suppressing the amount of DM energy density in the past with respect to $\Lambda$CDM, and thereby to lower the value of the corresponding scale which ultimately determines the position of the peak and the amplitude of the matter power spectrum.
+Therefore, via this mechanism this particular model can suppress the amplitude of matter fluctuations and hence decrease the $\sigma_8$ value.

-Summarizing, in this letter we have shown that a cosmological model allowing for DE-DM interactions (with coupling function proportional to the DE energy density) is capable of restoring to a large extent the concordance between early-time inference and late-time measurements of the $S_8$ parameter under the assumption that the energy density flows from the DE to the DM.
-This is true with and without including any knowledge about the late-time measurements and happens without worsening the Hubble tension in the process nor the goodness of the fit to the data.
+We have therefore quantitatively tested this model's ability to address the aforementioned tension considering data from \textit{Planck}, BAO and SNIa.
+We find that the interacting DE-DM scenario considered here is indeed capable of restoring to a large extent the concordance between early-time inference and late-time measurements of the $S_8$ parameter (dropping below the $2.5\sigma$ level even for very discordant estimates).
+Furthermore, importantly, this happens without worsening the Hubble tension in the process nor the goodness of the fit to the data.
+We further investigated the impact of adding data from weak lensing surveys such as KV450 and DES, and found that the $S_8$ values further lowers without significantly affecting any other parameter nor statistical measure.

 This successful behavior could then possibly set the seed for an even more inclusive cosmological model able to address both the $H_0$ and $S_8$ tensions at the same time with a combination of early- and late-time extensions of the $\Lambda$CDM model.